 Category: nature, wildlife, science, computer and technology

 The variety of sounds made by animals is complex.
-Biologists are still at the beginning to understand a meaning, while using rather low-end analysis software, due to poor funding.
+Biologists are still at the beginning to understand their meaning.

-While they begin to detect “smallest fractures” – this film format opens up a new era of science enhanced nature film, while drawing us closer to an old dream of mankind… decoding of their language
+While following different orca families along the coast of Canada, the film provides a first window into a new and exciting era of animal communication research, while drawing us closer to an old dream of mankind – decoding of their language

 (Please contact for Preview of English or French Version)